-During the audit review period there were six allegations of sexual abuse reported; one was reported within time to collection physical evidence.
+During the audit review period there were five allegations of sexual abuse reported; however, none of them were reported within time to collection physical evidence.
 Interviews with random security staff indicated they understood their responsibilities.

 (b) DOC Executive Directive 72 states on page 14, "If the first staff responder is not a security staff member, the responder shall request that the alleged victim not take any actions that could destroy physical evidence, and then notify security staff [§115.64(b), §115.364(b)]."